WalledMahmoud/About-Me-Card/README.md

 # About-Me-Card
-Flipping card to display some information about me with musical background
+Flipping card to display some information about you with musical background